esl/MongooseIM/doc/modules/mod_event_pusher_http.md

 ## Module description

-This module enables forwarding certain events (messages, presence, etc.) via HTTP to external services such as push (by mobile, email or SMS), big data, or analytics services.
+This module is a backend of [mod_event_pusher] that enables forwarding certain events (messages, presence, etc.) via HTTP to external services such as push (by mobile, email or SMS), big data, or analytics services.

 ### How it works

-The module adds a handler to a `user_send_packet` hook which is triggered every time a user sends anything.
+The module hooks on all packets sent by connected users.
 When the hook is triggered, the module:

-* checks whether http_notification is enabled (the `host` param is set)
 * runs a callback module's `should_make_req/3` function to see if a notification should be sent
 * sends a POST request composed of `{Host::binary(), Sender::binary(), Receiver::binary(), Message::binary()}` to the http notification server

 ### Callback module

 To find out what should be sent to the HTTP server, MongooseIM calls `Mod:should_make_req(Packet::xmlel(), From::jid(), To::jid())`.
-By default it uses the function in mod_http_notification itself, which ships all non-empty chat messages and nothing else.
+By default it uses the function in `mod_event_pusher_http` itself, which ships all non-empty chat messages and nothing else.
 The module can be substituted here, the method should return `true | false`.

 ## Prerequisites

 This module uses a connection pool created by mongoose_http_client.
-It must be defined in `http_connections` settings.
+It must be defined in the `http_connections` settings.

 ## Options